 This obviously has not happened….

-Even though we, as a species, are quite comfortably the head-honchos of our planet, the majority of us humans still need to work pretty hard at it.
+Thanks to our technology, thought up by our big rippled brains, humans are quite comfortably the head-honchos of our planet.
+But unless you’re a member of the top 1% of wealthy blood bags, the majority of us still need to work pretty damn hard at it.

-If you were to strip away humankind’s technological advances, human societies couldn’t compare with insect colonies’ amazing efficiency and coordination; thanks to insects’ inbuilt senses that detect tiny hormonal changes and pheromonal ejections, allowing them to perfectly synchronize their work.
+If you were to take away our technology, humankind couldn’t compare with insect colonies’ amazing efficiency and coordination; thanks to insects’ inbuilt senses that detect tiny hormonal changes and pheromonal ejections, allowing them to perfectly synchronize their work.
 As a result, insect colonies can build amazing things with minimal resources.

 With the human invention of modern time measurement, we enabled our species to plan and build grander and more intricate projects through our vastly improved synchronisation and management of resources.
 The invention of mechanical clocks, due to their more convenient and reliable time-keeping, effectively enabled us to pack more into every day.